marioabreu/levelup-exercises/linux-shell/exercises.md

 1. Absolute path is used when we want to refer to some directory by specifying the path from the root (/), for instance '/usr/bin/bash' or '/Users/Some_user/Desktop/'.
 The relative path is the path we refer from the current directory we are located at, for instance 'cd some_folder/example/' changes directory to the sub directory some_folder/example/ .

-2. Navegating to my home directory (~) i reached '/Users/marioabreu'
+2. Navigating to my home directory (~) I reached '/Users/marioabreu'

-3. Navigating upward two directories cd ../.. i reached the root (/)
+3. Navigating upward two directories cd ../..
+I reached the root (/)

 ## Everything is a File